magickw/MVCTechBlog/README.md

 ![badge](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-This application A tech blog which allows the developers to publish blog posts, make comments and create accounts using MVC architectural structure, Handlebars.js, Sequelize..
+This application is a tech blog which allows the developers to publish blog posts, make comments and create accounts using MVC architectural structure, Handlebars.js, Sequelize..
 This application is deployed through Heroku.

 ## Table of Contents
 - [Description](#description)